erdincka/catchx/README.md

 # Data Fabric demo app

+Standalone app can be run using following Docker command:

 `docker run -d -t --name catchx -p 3000:3000 --cap-add SYS_ADMIN erdincka/catchx`

 It should clone the app and start it right away, you can monitor the logs `docker logs -f catchx`, or get into the container and kill/restart the app if you want.